 The Diploma of Higher Education in Criminology and Psychology, and the modules that it comprises, involves a broad-based approach across both subjects.
 This includes considering the nature of criminal acts and human motivations that lead to them, but it also goes some way beyond this focus.
 Criminology is also concerned with social conditions and structures of social organisation and of power, for example, and as a result takes an holistic view of crime and of what counts as crime, and why.
 Psychology too is fundamentally concerned with a very wide range of influences on human interactions and with the causes of conflicts that arise between nations, races and social groupings as well as between individuals.

 This diploma maintains a focus on these broad approaches, allowing for a diverse range of fascinating topics to be covered, including antisocial behaviour, surveillance, security, corporate crimes, inequality, social justice and social welfare, justice and miscarriages of justice, human attachment and friendship, television violence, traumatic experiences, interpersonal and social harms, counselling and forensic science.
 The qualification offers a rich, innovative and highly stimulating subject matter.
-It also provides opportunities for the development of a wide range of skills that are of practical relevance – many of them to diverse employment settings.
+It also provides opportunities for the development of a wide range of skills that are of practical relevance.

 The diploma therefore aims to provide students with: